iftialmin10/finance-app/design/components.md

 └── EmptyState (when no data for selected period)
 ```

-**Note:** Statistics are calculated from `transactions-YYYY-MM.csv`, filtering by `transactionType` for expenses and incomes
+**Note:** Statistics are calculated from transactions in the database, filtering by `transactionType` for expenses and incomes

 ### 6. `/auth/signin` - Sign In Page
 ```
 SignIn
 ├── AppLogo
 ├── WelcomeMessage
-├── GoogleSignInButton
+├── EmailPasswordForm (email, password, submit)
-└── InfoText (permissions needed)
+└── InfoText (security and password guidance)
 ```

 ### 7. `/setup` - Initial Setup Page (First-time users)